kmpm/sublime-qvs/readme.md

 * Download a zip file of the current code from https://github.com/kmpm/sublime-qvs/zipball/master
 * Unzip the files within to %APPDATA%\Sublime Text 2\Packages\QlikView
 * Restart Sublime Text

+## Contributing
+I would love to see contributions to this package, but if you do please change the JSON-tmLanguage as well as compile the changes.

+## License
+This package are be using the MIT license